 What is arthritis?

 Arthritis refers to the joint becoming swollen.
 This is as a result of rubbing of the bone against the bone or joint.
 Resulting in extra bone forming, the joint can become more painful, stiff and immobile.
 Arthritis is more common in large breeds of dogs due to the weight of their body.
-Smaller dogs can also less commonly suffer with the condition, particularly in old age.
+Smaller dogs, like Boston terriers, can also less commonly suffer with the condition, particularly in old age.
 You may notice your dog become stiff when they move, or moving slowly.
 They may move cautiously, particularly when getting up or laying down.
 A vet will be able to diagnose the condition and suggest maintenance and treatment for your dog.